 As he gazed in awe at the jugglers, the boy asked a circus clown “Is this the end of the west?”

 “No” said the clown.
-“Further west there is an ocean filled with sea monsters as big as the largest ships.
-And across the ocean is a town where people have learned to fly.”
+“Further west there is an ocean with sea monsters as big as the largest ships.
+Across that ocean is a town where people have learned to fly.”

-When the ship arrived, the boy saw a town with dozens of hot air balloons hovering above it.
+The fishermen told him stories of sharks, giant squids and whales twice the size of their ship.
+And when the ship arrived into town, the boy saw dozens of hot air balloons hovering in the sky.
 Shocked at how people had learned to fly like birds, the boy asked with amazement “Is this the end of the west?”
-And the fishermen said “No, but by riding those you can go as far west as the eye can see.”
+And the fishermen said “No my boy, but by riding those you can go as far west as the eye can see.”

-So the boy went into town, sold the fish he had caught and gathered all his money to buy his own hot air balloon, and he flew off into the west.
+So the boy went into town, gathered all his money to buy his own hot air balloon and he flew off into the west.
 And wherever he went, stories of the boy’s travels spread back to his mother.
 But word has not yet gotten back as to how far west the boy went.
 Many say the boy continues to journey west even to this day.